CloudUX-AU/SeedPacket/README.md

 # SeedPacket:
 ### A way to generate realistic seed data for your Salesforce Orgs

-If you want realistic test and demo data for your Salesforce orgs but cant stand the thought of having to create it ... yet again! ... then this utility might be of interest!
+If you want realistic test and demo data for your Salesforce orgs but cant stand the thought of having to create it ... yet again! ... then this utility might be of interest.
 Read on...

 ### Why create yet another way to generate Salesforce seed data? ###